donejs/donejs/docs/guide.md

 @parent DoneJS
 @hide sidebar
 @outline 2 ol
-@description In this guide you will create [chat.donejs.com](http://chat.donejs.com) a simple real-time chat built with [DoneJS features](Features.html).
+@description In this guide you will create [chat.donejs.com](http://chat.donejs.com), a simple real-time chat built with [DoneJS features](Features.html).

-After installing DoneJS and generating our first application we will learn how to easily add Bootstrap and a tabs widget to the homepage, create new components and set up basic routing between two pages.
+After installing DoneJS and generating the application we will learn how to easily add Bootstrap and a tabs widget to the homepage, create custom elements and set up basic routing between two pages.

 We will learn how to add a model that connects to a RESTful API and also how to make the application real-time.
-Finally we will build the application into optimized production bundles, deploy the static assets to a CDN and also run the chat as a mobile and desktop application.
+Finally we will build the application into optimized production bundles, deploy the static assets to a CDN and also run it as a mobile and desktop application.

 @body